 I based it off of Rosemary Gladstar’s “Famous Face Cream” recipe found in her book, Medicinal Herbs: A Beginner’s Guide, and then tweaked it around a bit.
 (PS: that book is fabulous and not just for beginners.
 I love my copy!)

 If you don’t want to use shea butter, try mango or cocoa butter instead.
 The type of carrier oil can be varied as well.

-Aloe Mint Lotion:
+Aloe Mint Lotion Recipe:

-- 1/2 ounce (1 Tablespoon) aloe vera
+- 1/2 ounce (1 Tablespoon) pure aloe vera gel

 - peppermint essential oil

 - preservative (see * below)

 I infuse my sunflower oil with mint leaves (see HERE for more detailed directions) – but you can use plain oil, if you wish.

 Make sure that you are using pure aloe vera gel.
 (I use the kind from Mountain Rose Herbs, but your local health store should have a high quality option as well.)

 Take a small, heat-proof measuring cup or jar and add the oil, beeswax, and shea butter in it.
 Set this down into a saucepan containing a few inches of water.
 Set the pan over a medium-low burner until the wax and butter have melted.
 Remove from heat.